Avik-Das-567/Penguin-Species-Classifier/README.md

 This project showcases the practical integration of machine learning into an interactive web application.
 It highlights the complete lifecycle, from data preprocessing to real-time inference, within a clean and accessible interface.

 The application serves as a strong demonstration of:
-- Applied machine learning
+- Applied machine learning.
-- Data preprocessing techniques
+- Data preprocessing techniques.
-- Model deployment using Streamlit
+- Model deployment using Streamlit.